 Getaway to Oxford County

 Are you a cheese lover?
 If so, Ingersoll is the perfect place for you!
 This town in Oxford County, also known as the dairy capital of Ontario, is full of character and charm.
 From taking a tour of their Cheese Museum to exploring their quaint downtown shops and boutiques, Ingersoll is an ideal destination for travellers.
 Their scenic trails are an escape for those wanting to admire nature and the rich land the town calls home.
-Take a trip to the Leaping Deer Adventure Farm for an afternoon full of petting animals and exploring corn mazes.
 Don’t forget to taste some of the local favourites in town!
 The Olde Bakery Café and Chocolatea will surely impress any ‘foodie’.

 Visit the only municipality in Ontario to house all of its original heritage buildings.
 This small town just east of London, is full of cultural events, historic sites, and a mixture of wining and dining.
 Spend your Saturday afternoons buying local produce at the Woodstock Farmer’s Market.
 Just down the road, experience a one hour info session on beekeeping at Oxford Honey and Supplies where you can even buy everything you’ll need to start beekeeping on your own!
 Feed your taste buds with delicious food from local favourites Fritzie’s, Sixthirtynine, and Bartley’s Dairy Bar.
 End your visit with a cold beer from Upper Thames Brewing Company, a beer enthusiast’s perfect hangout!